Skip to main content

 HyperLogLog for Deduplication

-HyperLogLog (Flajolet et al., 2007) estimates the cardinality (number of distinct elements) of a multiset using O(log log n) space per counter.
-The algorithm works by hashing elements and observing the maximum number of leading zeros in the hash values -- more leading zeros indicate more distinct elements, with the estimator using harmonic means across multiple registers for accuracy.
+HyperLogLog (Flajolet et al., 2007) estimates the cardinality (number of distinct elements) of a multiset, with each register using O(log log n) bits.
+The algorithm works by hashing elements and observing the maximum number of leading zeros in the hash values (more leading zeros indicate more distinct elements), with the estimator using harmonic means across multiple registers for accuracy.
 In AI data pipelines, HyperLogLog is used to estimate dataset diversity, detect near-duplicate documents in pre-training corpora, and monitor vocabulary coverage during tokenizer training.
-The standard error is approximately 1.04 / sqrt(m) where m is the number of registers, so 2^14 registers (16 KB of memory) achieve ~0.8% accuracy.
+The standard error is approximately 1.04 / sqrt(m) where m is the number of registers, so 2^14 registers (~12 KB of memory) achieve ~0.8% accuracy.
+The error is relative, so accuracy degrades for low cardinalities (under a few hundred distinct elements).
 The MinHash variant (Broder, 1997) enables efficient estimation of Jaccard similarity between document sets, powering deduplication pipelines that process trillions of tokens (Lee, 2022).
+The tradeoff HyperLogLog navigates is accuracy versus memory: register count m trades a sub-linear memory footprint against the 1.04 / sqrt(m) standard error, making it the right choice only when an exact count is unaffordable and a small relative error is tolerable.
 These probabilistic data structures are essential building blocks for the data curation pipelines that underpin modern LLM training (Mitzenmacher & Upfal, 2017).

 Reservoir Sampling for Data Selection